0xMgwan/EazeFi/README.md

 - **Liquidity Aggregation**: Combining liquidity from multiple sources
 - **Path Payments**: Executing multi-hop transactions for exotic currency pairs

 For more details on the smart contracts, see the [contracts README](/contracts/README.md).
+All contracts have been successfully deployed to the Stellar Testnet and can be viewed on [Stellar Expert](https://stellar.expert/explorer/testnet).

 ## Stellar Ecosystem Proposals (SEPs)